Investigating the Magnetic Field outside small Accelerator Magnet Analogs via Experiment, Simulation, and Theory

 The value for the dipole moment $m$ is determined to be \SI{1.29 \pm 0.08}{\ampere \m^2} and \SI{1.51 \pm 0.08}{\ampere \m^2} for the sextupole and octupole configurations, respectively.
-We note that these results for $m$ are again significantly discrepant from the value found for the dipole, yet the largest discrepancy, found for the most complex (octupole) configuration, varies by only 25\%.
-This is impressive given the need for the dipole, quadrupole, \textit{and} octopole terms in the multipole expansion to cancel out in order to produce a dominant hexadecapole term that presents as a $1/r^6$ dependency in the magnetic field data.
+We note that these results for $m$ are again significantly discrepant from the value found for the dipole, yet the largest discrepancy, found for the most complex configuration, the octupole magnet, varies by only 25\%.
+This is impressive given the need for the dipole, quadrupole, \textit{and} octopole moments in the multipole expansion to cancel out in order to produce a dominant hexadecapole moment that presents as a $1/r^6$ dependency in the magnetic field data.
 The dipole moments of the magnets are assumed to be equal in the model but vary by $0.5\%$ in the experiment.
-We also expect that slight misalignment of the magnets in the holder or rotation of the magnet holder affects the value for the dipole moment.
+We also expect that slight misalignments of the magnets in the holder or rotation of the magnet holder will affect the value for the dipole moment.